Github-SGCS/Github-SGCS/README.md

 **Cybersecurity & Cloud Security Enthusiast | IT Specialist | SC-900 Certified**

 I build secure, scalable IT and cloud environments, document security workflows, and create hands-on cybersecurity projects.
-This GitHub is my portfolio, where you can explore my work, labs, CTF write-ups, and projects.
+This GitHub is my portfolio, where you can explore my work, labs, and projects.

 ---